orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 * Obviously, the PostgreSQL database should be stored on a high-speed drive (SSD).
 This is less important for the storage area.

+* It may be useful to store the PostgreSQL database on another drive than the storage area.
+This should improve the use of the available bandwidth to the disks.

 * The :ref:`Orthanc configuration file <configuration>` should have the following values for performance-related options (but make sure to understand their implications):